matthew-norvell/maze-web-application/doc/README.md

 Patric Collins
 Matthew Norvell

-Currently, the project is in the finishing.
-We are polishing up most functionality and completing documentation.
+Currently, the project is finished!